apertureless/vue-chartjs/docs/guide/README.md

 ### Chart with API data

-It is a common pattern to use an API to get your data.
+A common pattern is to use an API to retrieve your data.
 However, there are some things to keep in mind.
-The most common problem is, that you mount your chart component directly and pass in data from an async API call.
-The problem with this approach is, that chart.js tries to render your chart and access the chart data, but your API call is async.
-So you chart mounts before your data arrives.
+The most common problem is that you mount your chart component directly and pass in data from an asyncronous API call.
+The problem with this approach is that Chart.js tries to render your chart and access the chart data syncronously, so your chart mounts before the API data arrives.

 To prevent this, a simple `v-if` is the best solution.